quantopian/zipline/docs/source/install.rst

 Install
 =======
-Please use python 3.6 and let's avoid unnecessary issues.
+| Please use python 3.6 and let's avoid unnecessary issues.
+| Linux and Windows Installations are automatically tested.
+Mac OS users might have an issue with Bcolz.
+  For now, refer to the original zipline docs if you do.
+Fixing this issue is in the backlog.
-If you use Python for anything other than Zipline, I **strongly** recommend that you install in a `virtualenv
+| If you use Python for anything other than Zipline, I **strongly** recommend
+  that you install in a `virtualenv
 <https://virtualenv.readthedocs.org/en/latest>`_.

 The `Hitchhiker's Guide to Python`_ provides an `excellent tutorial on virtualenv